craiga/will-of-the-prophets/README.markdown

-# Game of Buttholes: The Will of the Caretaker
+# Game of Buttholes: The Will of the Riker - Quantum Leap

 A web app for the board game played by the hosts of [The Greatest Generation](http://gagh.biz) that I'm a little embarrassed to be involved with.